 Take the boat along to Siccar Point to see Hutton's unconformity up close from a different perspective.
-This rocky promontory is a famous geological feature in the history of geology.
+This rocky promontory is a one of the world's most famous and important geological features.
 Found in 1788, which James Hutton regarded as conclusive proof of his uniformitarian theory of geological development.

 For more information and to download a leaflet visit the Edinburgh geological society website

 "an accessible way to see Hutton's unconformity from the sea'